polywrap/doc-snippets/README.md

 ```

 The `combine` command reads a `"doc-snippets"` section from a configuration file (by default this is `package.json`) and performs snippet extraction and injection, and outputs documentation with injected snippets into an `outputDir`.

+All configuration options can be overridden using `combine`'s command options.

 ### 'combine' command options